The Holocaust in European Memory took place on July 8-11, 2013 at the University of Minnesota.

-How did the Nazi murder of European Jews become "The Holocaust"?
-How is this story conveyed through public memorials, school curricula, art, literature and film?
-How has the Holocaust been contextualized and rendered meaningful within the diversity of European nations and in the distant US?
-And what are its implications for teaching the Holocaust in the classroom?
+The workshop examined questions such as how the Nazi murder of European Jews became "The Holocaust."
+How the story is conveyed through public memorials, school curricula, art, literature and film.
+How the Holocaust has been contextualized and rendered meaningful within the diversity of European nations and in the distant US.
+And what are its implications for teaching the Holocaust in the classroom.

 Alejandro Baer, Director and Stephen C. Feinstein Chair, Center for Holocaust and Genocide Studies, University of Minnesota

 Leslie Morris, Associate Professor, Department of German, Scandinavian and Dutch, University of Minnesota